w3c/secure-payment-confirmation/explainer.md

 1. Allows calling `navigator.credentials.create` in a cross-origin iframe, as long as a ["payment" permission policy] is set on the iframe.
-1. Allows a third-party (the Merchant) to initiate an authentication ceremony **on behalf of** the RP (the Account Provider), by passing in credentials (typically provided to the Merchant by the Account Provider).
+1. Allows a third-party (the Merchant) to initiate an authentication ceremony **on behalf of** the Relying Party (the Account Provider), by passing in credentials (typically provided to the Merchant by the Account Provider).
 1. Enforces that the User Agent appropriately communicates to the user that they are authenticating a transaction and the transaction details.
 Those details are then included in the assertion signed by the authenticator.